Diyala River: Scarlet Ware

+Middle Bronze

+During the Larsa period, Eshnunna especially became prominent.
+The Diyala river also bore the name "Shu-durul" at the time.

+Iron Age

+In 693 BC, the Battle of Diyala River took place between the forces of the Assyrians and the Elamites of southern Iran.

-The river is mentioned in Herodotus' Histories under the name Gyndes, where it is stated that the king Cyrus the Great dispersed it by digging 360 channels as punishment after a sacred white horse perished there.
-The river returned to its former proportions after the channels disappeared under the sand.
+The river is mentioned in Herodotus's Histories under the name Gyndes, where it is stated that the king Cyrus the Great dispersed it by digging 360 channels as punishment after a sacred white horse perished there.
+The river returned to its former proportions after the channels disappeared under the sand..
+Reference to this story is a crucial archetypal image used by George Eliot in Middlemarch to describe the spirit of the book's central character, Dorothea Brooke.

-The Battle of Diyala River took place in 693 BC between the forces of the Assyrian empire and the Elamites of southern Iran.
+Modern history

 In March 1917 the British Empire defeated the Ottoman Empire at the confluence with the Tigris, leading to the Fall of Baghdad, part of the Mesopotamian Campaign of World War I.

-Archaeology

-This area flourished already during the Jemdet Nasr and Early Dynastic periods, through to the Akkadian period.
-During the Larsa period, Eshnunna especially became prominent.
+Excavations

 Major excavations were done in the lower Diyala river basin in the 1930s.
 They were conducted by the University of Chicago Oriental Institute (1930–1937) and by the University of Pennsylvania (1938–1939).
 The sites such as Tell Agrab, Tell Asmar (ancient Eshnunna), Ishchali (ancient Neribtum), and Khafaje (ancient Tutub) were excavated.